Custom Search

 What do you have around you at this very moment?
 Do any of those things inspire you to shrink them?

 Not literally, like the movie "Honey I Shrunk the Kids" or something.
-But just to attempt to shrink them by scanning, photo, or making a paper model.
+But just to attempt to shrink them by scanning, photo, or making a model.

-Now to us an actual three-dimensional paper model-type such as: computer, toaster or whatever, does entail an extreme bit of calculating.
+Now to us an actual three-dimensional model-type such as: computer, toaster or whatever, does entail an extreme bit of calculating.
 So this, because of time restraints, is somewhat out.

 We can however see shrinking our checkbook, passport or some other document though.
 Without too much trouble where that kind of project is concerned.